 - have multiple risk factors for a blood clot, such as:

 - diabetes with blood vessel damage

-- heavy smoking (more than 15 cigarettes per day) and age over 35
+- smoking tobacco products and age over 35

 - inherited blood clotting problems